copperwater/xNetHack/doc/xnh-changelog-6.0.md

   instantly die when hit with a decay attack.
 - A wished-for thiefstone will be keyed to the spot the player is currently standing on.
+- Blessed gain ability potions now increase a single attribute by 1-2 points (the player chooses which) instead of raising all by 1 point.
+- Gain ability (uncursed or blessed) trying to raise an attribute randomly will always succeed provided there is something raiseable.
+"Innate improvement" attributes, e.g. strength while wearing gauntlets of power but when the base value isn't maxed yet, now count as raiseable.

 ### Interface changes